jgagne/typography-2-fa-17/04-details-summary.md

 2. Print and test patterns on paper and screen
 3. Design and develop a web-based style guide by combining each style title into a cohesive work in progress guide for typographic structure and style.
     - Publish via GitHub
-    - Maintain and update repo; commits updates as you work
+    - Maintain and update repo; commit updates as you work

 ## Lectures